dclnbrght/web/content-box/queens-university-belfast-two-stroke-engines-motorcycle-grand-prix-racing-legends-ray-mccullough-jeremy-mcwilliams.md

 # {{ title }}

 			<p>
-				While in school I decided that I wanted to become a mechanical engineer.
+				When I was at school I decided that I wanted to become a mechanical engineer.
 I always had an interest in machines and engines and I managed to get myself into the <a href="https://www.qub.ac.uk/schools/SchoolofMechanicalandAerospaceEngineering/" target="_blank">mechanical engineering degree course</a> at the <a href="https://www.qub.ac.uk/" target="_blank">Queen's University Belfast</a>.
 While there I found myself working in the engine lab with a guy called <a href="https://www.facebook.com/RoadracingLegendSupermac/" target="_blank">Ray McCullough</a>.
 			</p>

 			<figure class="photoFigure">